top of page

 Audition Requirements:

 Please bring a headshot and resume.
-Auditions will consist of readings (sides) from the show.
+Auditions will consist of readings (sides) from the show, which will be provided.
 All roles are open to actors of all ages, gender identities, races.

 Please note that The Heights Players is a non-profit theater and this is a non-equity production.
 All cast and crew volunteer their time and talent.
 The Heights Players is a membership organization, there is no pay or stipend for any role or position.
 There is a $20 membership fee, if cast.